co16328lovepreet/Sample-Practice/GitBash-Commands.md

      * git remote rm origin: To remove origin in .git file
      * git reset --hard: discard all the local changes in branch permanently
      * git rm -r --cached folder_name: to remove folder from git repo not locally mentioned in .gitignore after this do git commit and git push
+     * touch .gitignore: to add .gitignore file to repo